Rainbow-Dreamer/musicpy/README.md

 You can download this musicpy editor at the repository [musicpy_editor](https://github.com/Rainbow-Dreamer/musicpy_editor), the preparation steps are in the README.

 Musicpy is all compatible with Windows, macOS and Linux.

+Musicpy now also supports reading and writing musicxml files, note that you need to install partitura to use the functionality by `pip install partitura`.

 Importing
 -------------